 |The Division of Nursing will review the student’s admission and academic record.
 Following the Division’s review, the prospective applicant will receive an e-mailed response to their Tri-C email address.
 The response will either give the student information about taking the nursing Admission and Assessment (A2) Test or decline the student’s admission request.

 Nursing placement is only offered when all the admissions requirements are met, including the entrance test*.
-A background check is required six months prior to the start of a program**.
+A background check is required four-six months prior to the start of a program**.
 Nursing placement is offered via an emailed

 communication and is only sent to the students Tri